Last updated on

 Unfortunately, in our world of “alternative facts” and reality television, being authentic isn’t enough.

-It’s tempting to just write your own testimonial under an alias name and throw it on your website to increase conversion rate.
+It’s tempting to just write your own real estate testimonial under an alias name and throw it on your website to increase conversion rate.
 It sure would take a lot less time, and if you’re a great writer, it might even boost your conversion rate.

 But chances are, the testimonial you’ll receive from someone who authentically loves your service will be far more powerful (and conversion-boosting) than something you throw together yourself.
 Plus, people can usually tell when a testimonial is fake.